Executive Summary

 Industry

 Industry analysis is a review of the current economic conditions.
-IBIS World is an organization providing industry-based research reports for the businesses.
-Daimler AG operates in the automobile industry with premium vehicle Mercedes Benz, also with Mercedes Maybach and 0Mercedes AMG.
-International automobile manufacturing industry over the past decade has trended higher bolstered by improved economic conditions on the part of consumers especially.
-The IBIS World report published in December 2017 indicated that Automobile industry around the world is generating $ 2 trillion with an annual growth of 3.4% through 2012 to 2017 with 3794 companies operating, employing 4.9 million people around the world.
+IBIS World is an organization providing industry-based research reports for businesses.
+Daimler AG operates in the automobile industry with premium vehicles, Mercedes Benz, also with Mercedes Maybach and 0Mercedes AMG.
+The international automobile manufacturing industry over the past decade has trended higher, bolstered by improved economic conditions on the part of consumers especially.
+The IBIS World report published in December 2017 indicated that the Automobile industry around the world is generating $ 2 trillion with an annual growth of 3.4% from 2012 to 2017, with 3794 companies operating, employing 4.9 million people around the world.

-The past decade’s recession made people think that automotive industry in America will collapse.
-However, the automobile manufacturing industry avoided the risk narrowly giving the aftermarket boost.
-As the cars in aftermarket perform extremely well as opposed to the sales of new cars.
-The global automobile industry was estimated to hit 78.6 million vehicles’ sales by the end of 2017.
-USA and China are considered among the largest market shareholders of the automobile industry.
-In 2016 USA automobile industry sold 6.9 million passenger cars, USA became biggest automotive market early in the 20th century in Ford era when the company in traduced assembly line method to manufacture its T-model on a massive level.
+The past decade’s recession made people think that the automotive industry in America will collapse.
+However, the automobile manufacturing industry avoided the risk, narrowly giving the aftermarket boost.
+The cars in the aftermarket perform extremely well as opposed to the sales of new cars.
+The global automobile industry was estimated to hit 78.6 million vehicle sales by the end of 2017.
+The USA and China are considered among the largest market shareholders of the automobile industry.
+In 2016, the US automobile industry sold 6.9 million passenger cars; the USA became the biggest automotive market early in the 20th century in the Ford era when the company used in traduced assembly line method to manufacture its T-model on a massive level.
 Ford till date is one of the biggest manufacturers of passenger cars and holds biggest market share, its new model Ford Focus, a light vehicle was the bestselling brand worldwide in 2016.
 Daimler, Volkswagen, and Toyota topped in generating revenue in 2016.
-Bosch, Denso, Magna, and Bosh topped in automotive supplier industry.
+Bosch, Denso, Magna, and Bosh topped in the automotive supplier industry.

-The industry increasingly is shifting vehicles to electric power as prompted by the global emissions controls agreed upon on international forums such as Paris Agreement.
+The industry is increasingly shifting vehicles to electric power as prompted by the global emissions controls agreed upon on international forums such as the Paris Agreement.
 Germany, in producing electric cars, is expected to produce 1.3 million units by 2021.

-The industry is expected and projected to come up with a revolutionary production of vehicles integrating the autonomous and internet- connected technology cars in a couple of coming decades.
-The industry globally is expected to reach 40billion U.S dollars in 2030 from 400 million US dollars in 2015.
+The industry is expected and projected to come up with a revolutionary production of vehicles integrating autonomous and internet-connected technology cars in a couple of coming decades.
+The industry globally is expected to reach 40 billion U.S. dollars in 2030 from 400 million US dollars in 2015.

-Daimler, German-based Multinational Corporation is one of the largest global companies parenting many segments.
-The company holds significant market shares around the world such as in USA, Germany, and Europe and Asian Pacific region (“Daimler AG PESTLE Analysis – Political, Economic, Social, Technological, Legal, Environmental factors of Daimler AG,” n.d.).
-It is crucial for the company to analyze macro environment to devise feasible and viable strategies for business operations.
-Economic, socio-cultural, technological and legal and environmental factors are subject to be carefully analyzed to cope up with changing global economy and associated factors.
+Daimler, a German-based Multinational Corporation, is one of the largest global companies parenting many segments.
+The company holds significant market shares around the world, such as in the USA, Germany, Europe and the Asian Pacific region (“Daimler AG PESTLE Analysis – Political, Economic, Social, Technological, Legal, Environmental factors of Daimler AG,” n.d.).
+It is crucial for the company to analyze the macro environment to devise feasible and viable strategies for business operations.
+Economic, socio-cultural, technological, legal and environmental factors are subject to be carefully analyzed to cope with the changing global economy and associated factors.
 Politically Car manufacturers are less affected by the Western region as they are originated and based there, however, operating in developing countries like India there will be governmental and official policies affecting the business operations’ style (Bossink & Blauw).

 An era of turbulent and volatility is emerging for businesses.
-Recession in the last decade in USA and UK have fostered an even turbulent economic situation in future for all industries including car manufacturers.
+Recessions in the last decade in the USA and UK have fostered an even more turbulent economic situation in the future for all industries, including car manufacturers.
 Socio-cultural and environmental issues across borders are important to consider by automotive companies, for instance in most of the cultures expensive cars are a symbol of wealth and prosperity of individuals (Jackson, 2001).

 Economic

-Daimler’ Mercedes Benz signed a distribution agreement with a company named Studebaker-Packard Corporation of the USA, based in Indiana makers of Packard and Studebaker brands of automobile.
-According to the agreement signed Studebaker was going to give access to Mercedes Benz to its shipment network in the United States of America, would also handle the shipment procedures and deals of the vehicles in the USA and would be sharing a percentage of the revenue generated against each vehicle sold.
-It was also allowed for the Use of Daimler’s name in its advertising and marketing campaigns that caused stress on Studebaker’s quality over quantity.
-Lately, Studebaker’ started to deal with another company named Franco-American automobile manufacturer that was going to launch Facel Vega excellence model in the United States.
+Daimler’s Mercedes Benz signed a distribution agreement with a company named Studebaker-Packard Corporation of the USA, based in Indiana makers of Packard and Studebaker brands of automobile.
+According to the agreement signed, Studebaker was going to give access to Mercedes Benz to its shipment network in the United States of America, would also handle the shipment procedures and deals of the vehicles in the USA and would be sharing a percentage of the revenue generated against each vehicle sold.
+It also allowed for the Use of Daimler’s name in its advertising and marketing campaigns, causing stress on Studebaker’s quality over quantity.
+Lately, Studebaker started to deal with another company named Franco-American automobile manufacturer that was going to launch the Facel Vega excellence model in the United States.
 Daimler Ag objected to that, Studebaker wanted Daimler to pay for heavy losses happened to drop the further action on a plan that was agreed upon with Daimler (“Daimler SWOT & PESTLE Analysis,” 2017).

-Daimler since its commencement has maintained quality and durability of brands such as Mercedes Benz.
-The J.D Power surveys that looked at passenger vehicles depicted that Daimler’s quality and durability faced a downturn in the 1990s and 2000s.
+Daimler, since its commencement, has maintained the quality and durability of brands such as Mercedes Benz.
+The J.D.
+Power surveys that looked at passenger vehicles depicted that Daimler’s quality and durability faced a downturn in the 1990s and 2000s.
 However, in later years in 2005 and onwards the company successfully overcame the quality problems and maintained back its initial reputation on the quality of brands, J.D Power surveys in 2007 demonstrated that Daimler happened to improve dramatically with quality by raising its position from number 25th to number 5 in the automobile industry rankings.

 Daimler had to pay a fine amounting to 30.66 million US Dollars in 2009 because of not meeting the Federal Corporate Average Fuel Economy regulations in the United States of America.
-And some of the Daimler’s brands such as Mercedes Benz’s $ 550, SLK 55, c63 AMG also had to pay heavy taxes on guzzler gas.
-The year of 2008 was the worst for the Mercedes Benz in Europe as it was ranked as 14th out of 14 brands of different companies.
-It was also the worst brand in the year 2006 and 2007 for Carbon emissions levels with 181 g per kilometer.
+Some of Daimler’s brands, such as Mercedes Benz’s $ 550, SLK 55, and c63 AMG, also had to pay heavy taxes on guzzler gas.
+The year 2008 was the worst for Mercedes Benz in Europe as it was ranked 14th out of 14 brands of different companies.
+It was also the worst brand in the years 2006 and 2007 for Carbon emissions levels, with 181 g per kilometer.

 Technology

-Daimler’s current model range is increasingly implying newer technology by integrating the computer systems in the passenger cars and other vehicles; it has all the range of products from light passenger vehicles to heavy trucks and buses.
+Daimler’s current model range is increasingly implying newer technology by integrating computer systems in passenger cars and other vehicles; it has a range of products from light passenger vehicles to heavy trucks and buses.

 Environmental

-Daimler like all other big business corporation is increasingly realizing the impact of environmental issues on the growth and reputation of the business.
-Environmental issues for Daimler incorporate some factors such as official regulations, Climate change, and infrastructural problems, products that are more environmentally friendly, the raw material and recycling.
-In particular, the environmental issues for the cars and other vehicle manufacturing companies are that they are expected to produce the vehicles that are green friendly.
-Such as omission of CO2 by cars is a big criticism of the industry from the eco-friendly organizations and official authorities.
+Daimler, like all other big business corporations, is increasingly realizing the impact of environmental issues on the growth and reputation of the business.
+Environmental issues for Daimler incorporate some factors such as official regulations, Climate change, infrastructural problems, products that are more environmentally friendly, raw materials and recycling.
+In particular, the environmental issues for cars and other vehicle manufacturing companies are that they are expected to produce vehicles that are green-friendly.
+As omission of CO2 by cars is a big criticism of the industry from eco-friendly organizations and official authorities.
 As mentioned above Mercedes Benz had to face heavy fines against the omission levels and guzzler gas levels in the United States of America.
-Being eco-friendly is becoming globally moral obligation for the businesses, and the automobile industry is one of the biggest sources of air pollution is criticized the most and is facing the challenge to meet the environmental requirements and demands for a better life on Earth.
+Being eco-friendly is becoming a global moral obligation for businesses, and the automobile industry is one of the biggest sources of air pollution is criticized the most and is facing the challenge of meeting the environmental requirements and demands for a better life on Earth.

 Cultural

-The Daimler is planning to expand across the borders of Germany such as in Brazil, China, and India.
+Daimler is planning to expand across the borders of Germany, such as Brazil, China, and India.
 These three countries are significantly distinguishable in their culture and have solid cultural identities that are challenging for any business to operate in these cultures.
-For instance, in India Suzuki motors launched a light passenger vehicle named Maruti (name of a female goddess in India) and the same vehicle in Pakistan is launched with the name of Mehran( name of a river in Pakistan).
+For instance, in India, Suzuki Motors launched a light passenger vehicle named Maruti (the name of a female goddess in India) and the same vehicle in Pakistan is launched with the name of Mehran(the name of a river in Pakistan).
 The same names cannot be given to the vehicles in other cultures as they don’t recognize them and most probably may consider it an offense to their culture.
 The automobile industry has to realize the cultural differences of the countries and completely understand them to come up with successful growth and marketing plans in various cultures.

 Conclusion

-The industrial context, external and internal analysis of Daimler AG depicts the concern of the business with the world it is operating in.
+The industrial context and external and internal analysis of Daimler AG depict the concern of the business with the world in which it is operating.
 The formulation of operational policies heavily depends on the strategic analysis of the company.
 The SWOT and PESTEL analysis of the company gives an overview of the internal and external environment of the company.
-Daimler is one of the leaders in the industry needs to take the revolutionary steps towards eco-friendly manufacturing and designs.
+Daimler one of the leaders in the industry, needs to take revolutionary steps towards eco-friendly manufacturing and designs.

 References